Just2Deep/Just2Deep/README.md

 - 👋 Hi, I’m @Just2Deep
 - 👀 I’m interested in data science and analysis
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning analytics
 - 💞️ I’m looking to collaborate on interesting data science projects
 - 📫 How to reach me www.linkedin.com/in/just2deep